mmistakes/minimal-mistakes/_posts/2022-06-10-slick-intro.md

 We need to have a working PostgreSQL database for testing the application.
 Some of the options are:
 - Installing a PostgreSQL database locally
-- Use a dockerized POstgreSQL instance (locally)
+- Use a dockerized PostgreSQL instance (locally)
 - Use any free online services such as [ElephantSQL](https://www.elephantsql.com/)

 Next, we can add the database configurations to the config file such as _application.conf_.